Smlchinaza/learning-projects/README.md

 # learning-projects
-Theses are projects I worked on after/during my learning days.
+Theses are projects I'm working on just to improve my skill and learn more while coding.